 Kaiser X Labs has grown into multiple locations in Munich, Stuttgart, and just recently, Frankfurt.
 Since our first retrospective in July 2017 we’ve more than doubled in size and we continue to grow.
 We are now a team of more than 80 Kaisers: strategists, researchers, designers, and developers working together to transfer insights from qualitative and quantitative customer research into insights and recommendations for future concepts and products.

 Through the Kaiser University program, each new Kaiser has the opportunity, not only to work and grow within their team but also to teach and help guide that team in its shared goals.
-The program has also showed us that it represents an idea greater than any single lecture or workshop because it embodies values we believe to be core to what it means to be a Kaiser.
+The program has also shown us that it represents an idea greater than any single lecture or workshop because it embodies values we believe to be core to what it means to be a Kaiser.

 We are a team, not competing with each other but supporting each other in our different skills.

 We are explorers.
-We are progressive and open minded, always challenging and looking for the innovative approach.
+We are progressive and open-minded, always challenging and looking for the innovative approach.
 We are constantly evolving and improving.

 We are proactive and care deeply about the quality of our work.